Why Efficient Food Control Systems are Necessary

 .
 This hub discusses how the principles of risk analysis and food safety management can be applied to ensure food safety in the food chain.
 We will evaluate various principles such as HACCP, BCP and Traceability and Recall Management as measure that ensure food safety in food chains.

 Risk Management and Analysis

-The government should enhance the level of punishment on the unlicensed and illegal business, propaganda the significance of food quality and safety and track the process of production of companies then give objective report regularly.
-The companies have to standardise the production process and the supply chain, form correct business morality, undertake all the bad consequences of the illegal activities and recycle all the problem products.
+Governments should curb the rise of the unlicensed and illegal business, propaganda the significance of food quality and safety and track the process of production of companies then give objective report regularly.
+Furthermore, the companies have to standardize the production process and the supply chain, form correct business morality, undertake all the bad consequences of the illegal activities and recycle all the problem products.
 The media has to report the situation correctly, but it should report the positive aspect at the same time, calm down the public panic and concern.
-The individuals should believe in the domestic milk and dairy without blindness in panic of negative reports and spread positive emotions on domestic milk industry (Griffith, 1997, 24).
+The individuals should believe in the domestic milk and dairy without blindness in panic of negative reports and spread positive emotions on domestic milk industry.